wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 **Adrian Kunzle**: While I had many reasons for joining Salesforce, working for you was perhaps the largest.
 I benefited a lot learning from you and I appreciate how you always provided support and mentorship.
 You had a vision for the Salesforce Platform that I always believed in, and I am proud for my part in helping to see it realized.

-**Andy Fawcett**: As I said above, you were the right person and the right time.
+**Andy Fawcett**: As I said above, you were the right person at the right time.
 Seeing the impact you have had at Salesforce has been a pleasure, and I’m so thankful for the vision you’ve shared with all of us.

 **Angela McCole**: In many ways, we started on this journey together as partners!
 So many of the successes shared above were your successes, and I am so thankful for all the great things we got to do together!